Overview of Wbadmin commands

 2. The -user and -password switch is needed when specifying a network location as the backup target.

-3. The -quiet switch means this backup will run without prompts to you.
+3. The -quiet switch means this backup will run without prompting you.

 4. You can also specify more than one times of a day to run the backup.